-7. A 10 percent shift in share of spending from promotions to media can substantially improve marketing ROI.
+3. A 10 percent shift in spend from promotions to media will substantially improve marketing ROI and support long-term brand growth.